aaryakatulwar03/RAG_Sanskrit_Aarya/README.md

 If required, also install:

 pip install sentencepiece protobuf

-How to Run the Project
+--How to Run the Project

 Step 1: Build the FAISS index

 Run: